wptrainingteam/wp-cli/README.md

 3. WordPress 3.7 or later.
 Versions older than the latest WordPress release may have degraded functionality

-Note that, SSH access is mandatory to use WP CLI commands inorder to use in Hosting server.
+Note that, SSH access is mandatory to use WP CLI commands in order to use in Hosting server.
 Before using it check whether the WP CLI is installed at your hosting server or machine.

 ## What is WP CLI